mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

 The path ends up looking almost sinusoidal, and takes a while to converge.
 This is the best polynomial that the system can come up with that matches the 7 points (3 interpolated, 2 offsets, 1 start and 1 end).

+The actual realizable path should be a straight line between the two points.
+The initial velocity of

-Here's a small positive velocity imposed at the beginning:
+Here's a small positive velocity imposed at the beginning, and 0 at the end:

 ```scheme
 (one-six 0.2 0 3)